open-component-model/ocm-spec/doc/introduction/README.md

-The identity scheme provided by the OCM acts as some kind of Lingua Franca, enabling a tool ecosystem to describe, store and exchange information even across environments without loosing its meaning in relation to the described software artefacts and groupings.
+The identity scheme provided by the OCM acts as some kind of Lingua Franca, enabling a tool ecosystem to describe, store and exchange information even across environments without loosing its meaning in relation to the described software artifacts and groupings.

 The core OCM does not make any assumptions about the

-- kinds of technical artefacts (e.g. docker images, helm chart, binaries etc., git sources)
+- kinds of technical artifacts (e.g. docker images, helm chart, binaries etc., git sources)
-- technology how to store and access technical artefacts (e.g. as OCI artefacts in an OCI registry)
+- technology how to store and access technical artifacts (e.g. as OCI artifacts in an OCI registry)

 OCM is a technology-agnostic specification and allows [implementations](../specification/extensionpoints/README.md) to provide support for exactly those technical aspects as an extension of the basic model.
 The description formalism is even valid and can (at least partly)